Daren Sammy: West Indies captain

 In March 2016, Sammy captained West Indies to victory in the 2016 edition of ICC World Twenty20, beating England in the final in India.

 On 6 April 2016, Beauséjour Cricket Ground, a cricket ground located near Gros Islet, St Lucia having a seating capacity of 15,000 was renamed to the Darren Sammy National Cricket Stadium.

 In August 2016 he was dropped as T20I captain and the chairman of selectors said he did not merit a place in the West Indies squad.
 Carlos Brathwaite replaced him for the T20I leadership role.

-In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.
+In August 2017, he was named in a World XI team to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.

 Domestic and T20 franchise career

 At the launch of the Caribbean Premier League Sammy was announced as a franchise player for the 2013 tournament.

 Sammy played professionally in the Indian Premier League for Hyderabad, and he was made captain of that franchise in 2014.
 For the 2015 edition, he was released by Hyderabad, and subsequently signed by Royal Challengers Bangalore.
 He was then picked up by Kings XI Punjab for the 2017 tournament.

 The Chief Minister of Khyber Pakhtunkhwa, Pervaiz Khattak, offered the all-rounder honorary Pakistani citizenship in response to a special request by Peshawar Zalmi ownership, which Sammy accepted.
 Sammy played for Peshawar Zalmi in the inaugural Pakistan Super League in 2016.
 In the 2017 PSL draft, he was retained by Peshawar Zalmi.
 During the draft, captain Shahid Afridi made the announcement of naming Sammy the new captain of Peshawar Zalmi.
 With Sammy as its captain, the team won the second edition of the PSL.

 In May 2018, he was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the tournament.
 In June 2019, he was selected to play for the Brampton Wolves franchise team in the 2019 Global T20 Canada tournament.
 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.